shaik1002/biggitlabbomb/doc/user/enterprise_user/index.md

 - A custom domain name `example.com` or subdomain `subdomain.example.com`.
 - Access to your domain's server control panel to set up a DNS `TXT` record to verify your domain's ownership.
 - A project in the group.
 This project will be linked to the verified domains, and should not be deleted.
-This project also needs to have the pages component enabled in its settings (**General** -> **Visibility, project features, permissions** -> **Pages**).
-If the pages component is disabled in its setttings, a `500` error will be generated during domain verification.
-- Ensure that [GitLab Pages](../project/pages/index.md) is enabled for the project.
-If GitLab Pages is disabled, adding the domain might result in an error.
 - You must have the Owner role for the top-level group.

 Domain verification applies at the top-level group and to all subgroups and projects